lipkau/JiraPS/docs/en-US/classes/AtlassianPS.JiraPS.User.md

 ### KeyValuePair[string,string] identify()

-Returns a Key-Value pair containing the information of what property (with what value) should be used to identify this user.
+Returns a Key-Value pair containing the information of what property (with what value).
+Should be used to identify this user.

 #### Example